Interview with Don Sutherland. Two

 DS: Yes.
 I don’t know to what extent young people are interested in peace making.
 What do, what do you think?
 Do you think they take a real interest in peace making?

-DE: I think it’s because to a lot of people wars today are, are quite far away.
+DE: I think it’s because to lots of people wars today are, are quite far away.
 They’re quite removed and they don’t have the real experience.
 I think that’s probably the problem.
 It’s something that happens to other people who it’s too easy to forget about.
 I don’t know.
 What, what do you think?

 DS: Yes.
 I agree with you but I’m not so much in touch with people as you probably are and I might see one, one side of it.